ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

     f = n \times 86400

-where *n* is set to 20 fertilizer application days.
-When the crop enters phase 2 (leaf emergence to the beginning of grain fill) of its growth cycle, fertilizer application begins by initializing fertilizer amount to the total fertilizer at each grid cell divided by the initialized *f*.
+where *n* is set to 20 fertilizer application days and 86400 is the number of seconds per day.
+When the crop enters phase 2 (leaf emergence) of its growth cycle, fertilizer application begins by initializing fertilizer amount to the total fertilizer at each column within the grid cell divided by the initialized *f*.
 Fertilizer is applied and *f* is decremented each time step until a zero balance on the counter is reached.